And Straight On 'til Morning: In the Characters' Past

 In the hours after they pulled Baelfire out of the water and onto the Jolly Roger, Hook (Colin O'Donoghue) tells Mr. Smee that he still wants to avenge Milah's death by going after Rumplestilskin, becomes intrigued by their latest catch, not knowing that Bae is Milah and Rumplstiltskin's son.
 While Baelfire is not happy being rescued by a pirate, Hook, who now has found out who his father is, thinks he may have found the opportunity.
 While they ponder whether or not to send him back to Neverland, Hook tells Smee that Bae would make an excellent pirate for his crew.
 But it appears that the Lost Boys have shown up at the Jolly Roger, eager to get their hands on Baelfire, warning Hook the Shadow will tear his ship apart if they do not hand over Baelfire.
 But they come up empty-handed thanks to Bae holding his breath in a secret compartment.

 As the two bond, it appears that they formed a good relationship, with Hook showing Bae how to navigate the ship, even carving markings to show him the directions.
 Hook asks Bae about his family, who told him that his mother was killed by a pirate, and that his father changed after he became the Dark One, while Hook reveals that he also lost his father, who abandoned him so he wouldn't be captured by the authorities.
 Later on, after Bae recognizes Milah's picture after looking at his desk, he turns on Hook, who now knows that he is Rumplestiltskin's son.
 Hook then explains to Bae that Rumplestiltskin was the one that killed Milah and that she regretted leaving Bae.
 Despite knowing the truth, Bae is still angry with Hook for splitting up his family.
 Bae tells Hook that he wants to go back to the Darling family, but Hook says that they cannot go back, then responds with, "This ship can be your home, your family ... it's not too late to start over.
 I can change, Bae, for you."
 Unfortunately, Bae turns him down, believing that Hook is only thinking of himself.
 But moments later, the Lost Boys show up to grab Bae, because Hook has made a deal with them.
-As they take off with Bae, Hook feels that he disappointed himself by giving up Bae, so he crosses out the marking he made.
+As they take off with Bae, Hook feels that he disappointed himself by giving up Bae, so he crosses out the marking he made to teach Bae.

 Later, the Lost Ones compare Bae to a drawing and, since he is not a match, declare that he will live but will be held captive.
 The drawing shows that Henry Mills is the individual sought by the shadow; they got him, but before conception and birth.
 The leader says that he will show up, as "Peter Pan never fails."